Calmanning/csm_readme_creator/Read.md

 ## Contributing

-fork and pull, if you like.
+You just have to fork it and pull it.

 ## Test

 Enter the following to run tests on this project:

-No tests available on this application
+npm test

 ## Questions